mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 To express your interest, please email the following to: 📧 mhibatallah@uwaterloo.ca

-Subject: PhD Application - [Your Name]
+Subject: PhD Application - [Your Full Name]

 * Statement of purpose (2 pages max) describing research interests, motivation, and goals.
 * CV (including emails of three academic references).